What is BioChemical Pregnancy? How is it Confirmed?

 No, they are different.
-A biochemical pregnancy is confirmed before clinical stage of pregnancy and therefore called Pre-Clinical Pregnancy or Chemical Pregnancy.
+A biochemical pregnancy is confirmed by an IVF specialist before clinical stage of pregnancy and therefore called Pre-Clinical Pregnancy or Chemical Pregnancy.
 A chemical pregnancy is a term used to describe a very early miscarriage which occurs before the fifth week of gestation and well before the fetus can be visibly detected on an ultrasound.
 A chemical pregnancy is believed to affect as many as 75 percent of pregnancies that end in miscarriage.

 What are the reasons for Biochemical pregnancy?

 In most cases, IVF specialists are unable to identify the exact cause of biochemical pregnancy.
 In some cases, the causes are as follows: Genetic abnormality in embryo, Abnormality in thickness or pattern of endometrium, Immunological or hormonal imbalance.

 Once biochemical pregnancy is diagnosed by an fertility specialist , you should wait till beta hCG levels come back to normal.
 (Undetectable on blood test or urine test).
 After that, your IVF specialist might perform some other blood tests or an ultrasound and guide you further.

 If I had a previous biochemical pregnancy, what are the chances of success in my next IVF Cycle?

 Biochemical pregnancy does not have any negative impact on future pregnancies.
 Some studies have shown that women who have had biochemical pregnancies in the past have a better chance of having a successful pregnancy outcome in the future.